sudishth/data_ex_im/README.txt

 Drupal instance has a very specialised setup it will be possible to create a new dataset profile to export/import data.

-The module should include some initial dataset profiles which can be used on standard Drupal instances.
-These would enable the following datasets to be exported/imported.
+The module currently includes two initial dataset profiles which can be used on standard Drupal instances.
+These enable the following datasets to be exported/imported.

  * Taxonomy vocabulary terms
- * Basic nodes such as page, story
- * Users
+ * Pages

 When exporting all data should be exported - when importing the data should be used in a way to make sure that the receiving Drupal